From Celtic Folklore to Musical Rom Coms

 A recording of ‘Infinity Mark’, the final song in the play.

 Since graduating, Jack Clover has become a freelance writer, director and translator working in the UK and Ukraine, developing theatre Edinburgh, Kyiv, Zaporizhzhia, Lviv, Prague and elsewhere.
-From its cast, Georgia Bruce has become a Bruntwood Prize nominated playwright and actor, Tom Penn an actor, clown and composer and Ell Potter the co-founder of award-winning duo The Hotter Project.
+From the play’s cast, Georgia Bruce has become a Bruntwood Prize nominated playwright and actor, Tom Penn an actor, clown and composer and Ell Potter the co-founder of award-winning performance duo The Hotter Project.

 Now in its second year, the North Wall Theatre’s single slot for new student writing is shaping up to be one of the highlights of the year in student drama.